-- understand the Appraisal in Guidance and Counseling. - understand the.
-Approaches and Models of Counseling - understand the individual and group counseling
+- CO- Explaining the Appraisal in Guidance and Counseling. - understand CO- Differentiating the-Approaches and Models of Counseling - understand CO- Executing the individual and group counseling amongst school students - CO- Executing the Group counseling amongst school students

 UNIT - I: APPRAISAL IN GUIDANCE AND COUNSELLING.